|

 Magazine editor and regular contributor to our forum provided the score

-Liverpool.
-The event was organised by Atticus captain and fellow
+by Atticus captain and fellow undergraduate John Carleton.

 British Universities Chess Assoc Team